Li-Guangyao/li-guangyao/_pages/about.md

 ##### I'm a master's student from Hong Kong Polytechnic University (PolyU), majoring in Information Technology.
 Prior to that, I obtained 2 bachelor's degrees from South China University of Technology (SCUT), which are Software Engineering and Finance respectively.

-##### My research interest is blockchain technology and its application, including DeFi, DApp, and cryptocurrency, etc. I'm also interested in fintech-related topics.
+##### My research interest is blockchain technology and its application.
+I'm also interested in fintech-related topics.

 ##### I'm looking for a Ph.D.
 Position for 2024 spring or fall.